 The chair is responsible for ensuring that the board of directors focuses on The Trust's strategic development and for ensuring robust governance and accountability arrangements are in place, as well as evaluating the performance of the board of directors, its committees and individual non-executive directors.

-Now in her second term as Chair of Chesterfield Royal Hospital NHS Foundation Trust, she has since 2017 also chaired the Legal Services Board, the oversight regulator of the legal sector.
-In 2018 Helen was appointed to the Board of Social Work England, the new professional standards body for social work which assumes its powers in 2019.
-Helen is also Chair of a Jesuit Trust comprising two independent schools, Mount St Marys College and Barlborough Hall School.
-Additionally Helen is a member of the Sheffield Business School Advisory Board.
+Now in her third term as Chair of Chesterfield Royal Hospital NHS Foundation Trust, she has since 2017 also chaired the Legal Services Board, the oversight regulator of the legal sector.
+In 2018 Helen was appointed to the Board of Social Work England, the new professional standards body for social work which assumed its powers in 2019 and served until 2021.
+Helen is also the first independent Chair of the Chartered Insurance Institute (appointed in 2020), the professional standards body charged with building public trust in the insurance and financial planning profession.
+Helen served for eight years on the Sheffield Business School Advisory Board.

 The board's non-executive directors share the corporate responsibility for ensuring that the Trust is run efficiently, economically and effectively.
 They use their expertise, interest and experience to scrutinise the performance of management, monitor the reporting of performance, and satisfy themselves as to the integrity of financial, clinical and other information.
 The non-executive directors also fulfill their responsibility for determining appropriate levels of remuneration for executive directors.